 There are now 197 parties to the Convention and 192 parties to the Kyoto Protocol.

-The 2015 Paris Agreement, adopted in Paris on 12 December 2015, marks the latest step in the evolution of the UN climate change regime and builds on the work undertaken by the Convention.
-The Paris Agreement charts a new course in the global effort to combat climate change.
+President Donald Trump withdrew from the 2015 Paris Agreement.
+It marked the latest step in the evolution of the UN climate change regime and builds on the work undertaken by the Convention.
+The Paris Agreement charted a new course in the global effort to combat climate change.

 The Paris Agreement seeks to accelerate and intensify the actions and investment needed for a sustainable low-carbon future.
 Its central aim is to strengthen the global response to the climate change threat via these goals: (1) to restrict the global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and (2) to pursue efforts to further limit the temperature increase to 1.5 degrees Celsius.
 The Agreement also aims to strengthen countries' ability to deal with the impacts of climate change.

 by Mickey Croyle and the Environmental Quality Committee